designstem/projects/waste/index.md

 3. Make at least three 2D sketches.

-4. Choose one of or combine your 2D sketches and make a 3D sketch model of it.
+4. Choose one of or combine your 2D sketches, or a combination of them, and make a 3D sketch model of it.

-5. Evaluate your model, add or adjust where needed.
+5. Evaluate your model: add or adjust where needed.

 6. Make your final object.